$\texttt{AlgRel.wl}$: Algebraic Relations for the Product of Propagators in Feynman integrals: The Method

+We remark that both of the above sets can be used for the purpose of finding the algebraic relation.
+However, for convenience, we would use the set given by Eq.\eqref{bubxxp}.
+For the purpose of the algebraic relations, both of the choices are equivalent.
+One can use either of the solutions and can check that it satisfies the algebraic relation that we seek to find.
 In the above equation, $M_1$ is still an arbitrary variable that can be chosen at will.
-Choosing various values of $M_{1}$ will result in different functional equations \cite{Tarasov:2022clb} for the bubble integral.
-For the present work, we will focus on one of the simple choices i.e. $M_{1}=0$.
+Choosing various values of $M_{1}$ results in different functional equations \cite{Tarasov:2022clb} for the bubble integral.
+For the present work, we focus on one of the simple choices i.e. $M_{1}=0$.
 Integrating Eq.\eqref{integranbubble} and substituting $q_{1}=0$ and $q_{2}= -p$ we have

 Hence we see that the general two-point bubble integral with non-zero masses can be written in terms of two integrals with just one mass.
 Diagrammatically Eq.\eqref{redeqbubble} can be represented as in Fig.\ref{figbubblediag}.